 _

 This terrace belongs to the Grand Café Fauchon, located across from the Église de la Madeleine.
-It is perfect for a “Glam’Hours” aperitif with girlfriends, featuring cocktails (or mocktails), and in 2024, the terrace collaborated with the Maison de liqueur St-Germain.
-Together, they created a collection of 4 dishes and Spritzes to enjoy all summer long on the restaurant’s iconic terrace.
-To accompany this, the venue offered an enticing finger-food selection paired with Spritzes, signed by chef Baptiste Limouzin.
+It is perfect for a Glam’Hours happy hour with girlfriends, with cocktails (or mocktails), and in 2024 the terrace was in collaboration with the Maison de liqueur St-Germain.
+Together, they created a collection of 4 dishes and Spritz to enjoy all summer long on the restaurant’s iconic terrace.
+To accompany this, the venue offered a tempting finger-food selection of food and Spritz pairings signed by chef Baptiste Limouzin.
 For dessert, we tasted the ice cream version of Fauchon’s iconic pastry, the Bisou-Bisou (white chocolate, peppermint, red berry coulis, crispy almond biscuit).

-In 2025, the terrace was completely redesigned as a true botanical garden, in collaboration with Generous Gin (please note: the photos show the terrace in 2024, as I did not have the opportunity to test it in 2025).
+In 2025, the terrace was completely redesigned into a true botanical garden, in collaboration with Generous Gin (please note, the photos show the terrace in 2024, as I did not have the opportunity to test it in 2025).

 Tested in 2023 and 2024